Communicative Disorder Assistant (CDA)

 - Plan and carry out treatment sessions based on specific therapy goals established by the supervising SLP;

-- Collecting and recording client data;
+- Collect and record client data;

 - Provide Augmentative and Alternative Communication (AAC) support for students; create low-tech communication aids; set up and program high tech voice output devices; assist with the training of students, teachers, Early Childhood Educators and Educational Assistants in the use of the devices;